-As the very first company to produce standalone freezers more than 70 years ago, Sub-Zero is a name that goes together with guaranteed assurance and reliability.
+As the very first company to produce standalone freezers more than 70 years ago, Sub-Zero is a name that goes together with guaranteed assurance and reliability and on this blog we will try to give you some very basic tips for your sub-zero refrigerator maintenance for keeping it running better.

 Today, Sub-Zero provides appliances much more than just freezers, including refrigerators, wine coolers, and extended lineups of built-in refrigerators, which are sure to look stunning in almost any home.